verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

 - Each multicluster resource type serves as a wrapper for an underlying resource type.
 - A multicluster resource additionally allows the `placement` of the underlying resource to be specified as a list of names of the clusters in which the resource must be placed.
-- multicluster resources are created in the admin cluster, in a namespace that is part of a `VerrazzanoProject` and targeted for `placement` in either the local admin cluster, or a remote managed cluster.
+- Multicluster resources are created in the admin cluster, in a namespace that is part of a `VerrazzanoProject` and targeted for `placement` in either the local admin cluster, or a remote managed cluster.
 - A multicluster resource is said to be part of a `VerrazzanoProject`, if it is in a namespace that is governed by that `VerrazzanoProject`.